sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 ### Jekyll theme

-This guide suggests using a prebuilt Jekyll theme as a template for your first project, for speed and simplicity.
+This guide suggests using a prebuilt Jekyll theme as a template for the project, for speed and simplicity.

 - On GitHub, navigate to the repository for the [Moonwalk theme](https://github.com/abhinavs/moonwalk)
-- [Fork the repository](https://github.com/abhinavs/moonwalk/fork) to your own GitHub account.
+- [Fork the repository](https://github.com/abhinavs/moonwalk/fork) to user's own GitHub account.
-- Name the repository ```yourusername.github.io``` with your own username in front of .github.io.
+- Name the repository ```githubusername.github.io``` with GitHub username in front of .github.io.
-- From your new forked repository, download the code into the website project folder on your local hard drive
+- Download the code from new repository onto local hard drive, into the project folder
 ![github1](/assets/css/github1.png)

 The theme selected for sixswordstudio.github.io is free, and serves as an example for this walkthrough.
 Find [more themes here](https://jamstackthemes.dev/ssg/jekyll/).